Guide to going on an African safari

 How do you start?
 For first timers, I would recommend South Africa, particularly Kruger National Park.
 Kruger offers excellent game viewing, both in the main national park as well as in the concessions, which are privately operated reserves on the border of Kruger National Park itself.

 You do not have to do your own driving.
-You can fly into Kruger or the concessions, get picked up by the team at the lodge where you are staying, who will take you on game drives in open jeeps with a tracker out front and a guide at the wheel.
+There are airstrips in Kruger, so you can fly in from Johannesburg.
+You will get picked up by the team from the lodge where you are staying.
+They will take you back to the lodge and on game drives in open jeeps with a tracker out front and a guide at the wheel.

-You do not need a 4WD vehicle for Kruger, because the roads in South Africa are so good that 2WD is absolutely fine.
-When you reach the park, you drive to the lodge and leave your car in their car park.
-The lodge guides will take you on game drives in the camp's vehicles twice a day, once in the morning, once in the afternoon (and sometimes night game drives too).
-When your safari is over you get your own car back and you can continue to your next destination in South Africa.
+When you reach the park, you register at the park gate and then drive to the lodge, where you leave your car in the car park.
+While you can do game drives on your own, I recommend going with the lodge guides, who will take you on game drives twice a day, once in the morning, once in the afternoon (and sometimes night game drives too).
+The guides are far better at spotting game than you will ever be, so your chances of bagging some really awesome wildlife experiences are maximised if you go with the lodge guides and trackers.
+When your time at the lodge is up, you get your car back and you can continue to your next destination in South Africa.

 Leopard from Kruger National Park (Source: own photo)